MAD Lions

-MAD Lions is a Spanish esports organisation owned by OverActive Media.
-Its main League of Legends team, which was rebranded from Splyce, competes in Europe's top-level league for the game, the LEC.
-Its secondary League of Legends team competes in Spain's SuperLiga, the top three teams of which qualify for the prestigious European Masters tournament.
+MAD Lions was a Spanish esports organisation owned by OverActive Media.
+Its main League of Legends team, which was rebranded from Splyce, competed in Europe's top-level league for the game, the LEC.
+Its secondary League of Legends team competed in Spain's SuperLiga, the top three teams of which qualify for the prestigious European Masters tournament.

 MAD Lions won their first LEC title on 11 April 2021, after reverse sweeping Rogue in the spring finals.

+On December 6, 2024, the MAD Lions brand completed the definitive merger under the Movistar KOI brand.